sennajin/api-test-automation-demo/README.md

 # API Testing Automation Framework

-A comprehensive pytest-based API testing framework for RESTful APIs, with a focus on the ReqRes.in API.
-This framework provides extensive test coverage for API endpoints, including functional, performance, and security testing.
+A streamlined pytest-based API testing framework for RESTful APIs, with a focus on the ReqRes.in API.
+This framework provides focused test coverage for core API functionality, including CRUD operations, authentication, and performance testing.

 ## Features